-WARNING: The system IP address should only be changed if one has an understanding of TCP/IP network configuration.
-Maintaining the ability to access a device's web page and for Remote Panel devices to be able to communicate with Routers requires that the IP address is known, valid and systems are configured to be on the same IP network.
+WARNING: Maintaining the ability to access a device's web page and for Remote Panel devices to be able to communicate with Routers requires that the IP address is known, valid and systems are configured to be on the same IP network.
 In the event that the IP address of a system is unknown refer to the Unknown IP Address section for this device.

 Command Description

-Ip Query IP address of the system.
+Ір Query IP address of the system.

 Ip IP Set IP address of the system.